ASPP/grader/README.md

 grader> dump -a nationality Italy
 ```

-You can get a list of possible attributes with `dump -a list`
+You can get a list of possible attributes with `dump -a list`.

 ## Use case: show stats
 You can get some stats about applicants with the command `stat`.
 More details with `stat -h`.

-## Use case: dynamically change the formula
+## Use case: change the formula
 You can experiment with effect of different weights in the formula on the applicant ranking by changing the formula as in this example:

 ```